 Having relocated to England, moved back to Canada, and now preparing for our second relocation, this time to Germany, I thought I’d share a few things I’ve learned, though this isn’t an exhaustive list by any means.
-There’s no substitute for talking to other expats about their experiences, so take note of number three and join some online groups!
+There’s no substitute for talking to other people about their experiences, so take note of number five and join some online groups.

 Research schools early – and decide if you’re going international or local